 When looking for a plugin, the first thing you should do is write down exactly what you want this plugin to do.
 In our experience, it helps if you create a checklist with features that you’re looking for (in the order of importance).

 The order of importance matter because sometimes you won’t find everything in one plugin.
 The importance factor will help make your decision easier.

-Having that said, let’s take a look at how to choose the best WordPress plugin.
+Having said that, let’s take a look at how to choose the best WordPress plugin.

 How to Search for a Plugin

 WordPress plugin directory is the starting point for most people.
-It has thousands of plugins available which is great except that this abundance also makes it a little difficult to find the perfect plugin.
+It has thousands of plugins available which is great except that this abundance also makes it difficult to find the perfect plugin.

-The search feature in WordPress plugin directory is not very good.
-We would recommend using Google search or search through WPBeginner’s plugins category first.
+The search feature in WordPress plugin directory is not very sophisticated.
+This is why we always recommend using Google search or look through the WPBeginner’s plugins category first.